 In Washington, D.C., the criminal defense lawyers at Lotze Mosley, LLP have 25 years of combined experience, helping clients obtain the best possible outcome for their situation.

-You are invited call us at (202) 393-0535 to schedule a consultation with one of our attorneys to discuss your particular situation.
+You are invited to call us at (202) 393-0535 to schedule a consultation with one of our attorneys to discuss your particular situation.